siddharth1012/siddharth1012/README.md

 - 🌱 I’m currently learning about the intricacies of machine learning, deep learning, and real-world applications of this field.
 - 👯 Want to work together?
 Ping me!
 - 💬 Artificial Intelligence
-- ⚡ Fun fact: I was born in a jeep!

 ### Skills 📄